Differential Privacy for Eye Tracking with Temporal Correlations: Introduction

 \section{Introduction}

-Recent advances in the field of head-mounted displays (HMDs) and eye tracking enable easy access to pervasive eye trackers along with modern HMDs.
-Soon, the decrease in the cost of such devices might cause a mass consumption across different application domains such as gaming, entertainment, or education.
-Consequently, we expect a significant increase in the amount of eye movement data collected from the users.
+Recent advances in the field of head-mounted displays (HMDs), computer graphics, and eye tracking enable easy access to pervasive eye trackers along with modern HMDs.
+Soon, the usage of such devices might result in a significant increase in the amount of eye movement data collected from users across different application domains such as gaming, entertainment, or education.
 A large part of this data is indeed useful for personalized experience and user-adaptive interaction.
-In virtual and augmented reality (VR/AR) especially, it is possible to derive plenty of sensitive information about users from the eye movement data.
-For instance, it has been shown that eye tracking signals can be employed for activity recognition even in challenging everyday tasks \cite{Steil:2015:DEH:2750858.2807520,braunagel2017online,9d76c83aeb334940b29019b5624ca501}, to detect cognitive load \cite{Appel2018,10.1371/journal.pone.0203629}, mental fatigue \cite{YAMADA201839}, and many other user states.
-Similarly, assessment of situational attention \cite{Bozkir:2019:ADA:3343036.3343138}, expert-novice analysis in areas such as medicine \cite{castner2018scanpath} and sports \cite{10.1371/journal.pone.0186871}, and personality traits and human intent during robotic hand-eye coordination can also be predicted based on eye movement features \cite{Berkovsky:2019:DPT:3290605.3300451,Razin:2017:LPI:3298023.3298235}.
-Additionally, eye movements are useful for early detection of anomias \cite{10.3389/fnhum.2019.00354} and diseases \cite{alzeimers_eye_tracking}.
-Most importantly, eye movement data allow biometric authentication, which is considered to be a highly sensitive task \cite{Onurbio1}.
-A task-independent authentication using eye movement features and Gaussian mixtures is, for example, thoroughly discussed in \cite{Kinnunen:2010:TTP:1743666.1743712}.
-Additionally, biometric identification based on an oculomotor plant model and eye movements are introduced in \cite{6712725,Komogortsev2010}.
-In \cite{Eberz:2016:LLE:2957761.2904018} it is discussed that eye movement features can be used reliably also for authentication both in consumer level devices and various real world tasks, whereas \cite{Zhang:2018:CAU:3178157.3161410} shows that continuous authentication using eye movements is possible in VR headsets.
+Especially in virtual and augmented reality (VR/AR), it is possible to derive plenty of sensitive information about users from the eye movement data.
+In general, it has been shown that eye tracking signals can be employed for activity recognition even in challenging everyday tasks~\cite{Steil:2015:DEH:2750858.2807520,braunagel2017online,9d76c83aeb334940b29019b5624ca501}, to detect cognitive load~\cite{Appel2018,10.1371/journal.pone.0203629}, mental fatigue~\cite{YAMADA201839}, and many other user states.
+Similarly, assessment of situational attention~\cite{Bozkir:2019:ADA:3343036.3343138}, expert-novice analysis in areas such as medicine~\cite{castner2018scanpath} and sports~\cite{10.1371/journal.pone.0186871}, detection of personality traits~\cite{Berkovsky:2019:DPT:3290605.3300451}, and prediction of human intent during robotic hand-eye coordination~\cite{Razin:2017:LPI:3298023.3298235} can also be carried out based on eye movement features.
+Additionally, eye movements are useful for early detection of anomias~\cite{10.3389/fnhum.2019.00354} and diseases~\cite{alzeimers_eye_tracking}.
+More importantly, eye movement data allow biometric authentication, which is considered to be a highly sensitive task~\cite{Onurbio1}.
+A task-independent authentication using eye movement features and Gaussian mixtures is, for example, discussed by Kinnunen et al.~\cite{Kinnunen:2010:TTP:1743666.1743712}.
+Additionally, biometric identification based on an eye movements and oculomotor plant model are introduced by Komogortsev and Holland~\cite{6712725} and by Komogortsev et al.~\cite{Komogortsev2010}.
+Eberz et al.~\cite{Eberz:2016:LLE:2957761.2904018} discuss that eye movement features can be used reliably also for authentication both in consumer level devices and various real world tasks, whereas Zhang et al.~\cite{Zhang:2018:CAU:3178157.3161410} show that continuous authentication using eye movements is possible in VR headsets.
+While authentication via eye movements could be useful in biometric applications, the applications that do not require any authentication step possess privacy risks for the individuals if such information is not hidden in the data.
+In addition, if such information is linked to personal identifiers, the risk might be even higher.